 From the distributors website, Michigan Brand Cottage Cheese is described as follows:

 "Michigan Brand Cottage Cheese was developed in 1929 by a German immigrant in Michigan.
 He produced what is called "Old Fashioned" or "Farmers" cheese.
 This cottage cheese is very dry and small curded.
 Because the product is so dry it will have a longer shelf life than other cottage cheeses."

 I didn't know there was such thing as "old fashioned", but I do know that I hate soupy, wet, fat-curd cottage cheese.
 Preference, I know.
 But these tight, small, dry little curds are amazing.
 I love the texture.

-I discovered it early this year in Columbus, Ohio at the local Meijer store.
-I also discovered that not everyone carries it and Meijer is only located in five states; Kentucky, Ohio, Indiana, Illinois and Michigan.
+I discovered it earlier this year in Columbus, Ohio at the local Meijer store.
+I also discovered that not everyone carries it.
+Meijer is only located in five states; Kentucky, Ohio, Indiana, Illinois and Michigan.
 So every time I'm in one of those states, I hit up Meijer and stock up on the cottage cheese.